SilvijaProzinger/Product-and-Admin-Managing-in-Angular/README.md

 ## TO-DO

+This is a list of things that should've been completed along with additional features that would've made this app production ready.

 * Admins can view admin list
 * Admins can edit existing admin users
 * Admins can delete other admins

+### Potential improvements

+* Firebase config file and credentials are not pushed to git by default and are shared with trusted users.
+* The app styling should be further tested for responsiveness
+* InjectionToken Error (possible Angular 17 and Firebase compatibility issue) should be fixed
+* Login should persist in session storage
+* The app should use data from a real API instead of dummy data

 ## How to run